LucaNyckees/data-portfolio/README.md

 ## Snaphost

-This is a snapshot of the "about section".
+This is a small video showing an open project page, the projects selection and the code stack cards.

 https://github.com/user-attachments/assets/dc81aaba-a4b7-4238-b0f4-ec7ed7de90a6